Short forms, long weekend.

 • Private room with attached bathroom.

-• Lunch Wednesday - Breakfast Sunday included
+• Lunch Wednesday through Breakfast Sunday included

 • Optionally attend Cobscook Movement Classes